Student Services and Responsibilities

 Your PolarExpress card will be updated when you register.
 There is no need to come to the PolarExpress office to have it activated.
 If your card does not have your UA ID number printed in the lower right-hand corner, please bring it to the PolarExpress office to exchange it for a new one at no charge.
 Cards that do not display a UA ID number will no longer work in the PolarExpress system.

 There is a $20 fee for a replacement card.
 If your card is lost, stolen or damaged, you must report it immediately by calling 907-474-7384 to deactivate your card.
-Replacement cards can be obtained at the Bursar's Office, on the first floor of Signers' Hall.
-If you find your card after reporting it lost, you must come to our office to reactivate it.
+More information about replacement cards can be found on the Office of the Bursar website.

 To protect your privacy, the University of Alaska will assign you a student ID number that is different from your social security number.
 Your student ID number, rather than your SSN, will be used to identify your educational records.
 You will be able to access your new student ID number when you log on to UAOnline.

 UA is required to obtain your SSN for federal financial aid and tax reporting purposes.
 The Privacy Act Notice, Section 6109 of the Internal Revenue Code, requires you to give your correct SSN to persons who must file information returns with the IRS to report certain information.
 The IRS uses the numbers for identification purposes and to help verify the accuracy of your tax return.
 For more information please refer to IRS code 6050S.